AloisDev/scrubber_ai/README.md

 [![FastAPI](https://fastapi.tiangolo.com/img/logo-margin/logo-teal.png)](https://fastapi.tiangolo.com/)

-This is Scrubber AI, an AI integration...
+This is Scrubber AI, an intelligent document evaluation system that leverages advanced natural language processing techniques to assess the correctness of a given document in relation to a specified prompt and the surrounding context.
+The system is designed to be accessible through an API, allowing seamless integration into various applications and workflows.

 ## Table of Contents